2000031490sisir/AICTE-CLOUD-VIRTUAL-INTERNSHIP/README.md

 5. Challenge Labs: We have to complete the challenges given with limited number of instructions and temporary access to required AWS resources.
 6. Capstone Project: We have to complete a project in a limited duration and complete a set of tasks with temporary access to required AWS resources.

 In my view, AICTE has provided with perfect learning experience i ever needed.
 I have always wanted to get into the cloud world and understand the main purpose behind this immense demand on cloud across the world.
-With this internship, I was glad to acquire knowledge about almost every important area of Amazon Web Services.
+With this internship, I am glad to acquire knowledge about almost every important area of Amazon Web Services.